Black History Month: celebrating the work of black microbiologists

 Just seven years after completing her PhD, in 1940, Professor Moore was appointed Assistant Professor of Bacteriology at Howard University.
 During her time at Howard, where she stayed for the rest of her career, Professor Moore spent time as the institution’s first female department head, holding the Head of the Department of Bacteriology position for a number of years.
 Professor Moore continued to research micro-organisms until her retirement in 1973 and published articles on a range of topics, including how micro-organisms in the gut respond to antibiotics, which is some of the earliest research into the microbiome.

 In Boston, in 1721, a smallpox outbreak threatened the lives of thousands of residents.
-The disaster was averted by a man named Onesimus; an African-American ex-slave who shared his knowledge on inoculation.
+The disaster was averted by a man named Onesimus; an African-American previously enslaved person who shared his knowledge on inoculation.
 In doing so, Onesimus prevented hundreds of deaths and provided vital evidence to inform the development of the first vaccine.

-By no means is his story a happy one; Onesimus was taken to America from a colony in North Africa, and made to work as a slave for the minister Cotton Mather.
+By no means is his story a happy one; Onesimus was taken to America from North Africa, and made to work as an enslaved person for the minister Cotton Mather.
 During a local smallpox outbreak, Onesimus went to Mather and explained the method of inoculation he had been given in Africa.
 With thousands of lives at stake, they took the desperate step of administering tiny doses of smallpox pus from those who had already been infected and intentionally administering the pus into small cuts of people who had not been infected with smallpox before.
 The measures worked, and the death rate from the outbreak fell to 2%, when other smallpox outbreaks at the time had a death rate as high as 17%.

 A. Oveta Fuller